Skip to content

 This Has Happened Before

+The chaos you see around you is not random.
 Four documented civilizational transitions follow the same five-phase sequence.
 Each ran faster than the last.
-Five independent scholarly frameworks — Gramsci, Tainter, Perez, Strauss-Howe, Acemoglu and Robinson — converge on one conclusion: we are in the interregnum right now.
-What gets built during this period determines the trajectory for generations.
+Five independent scholarly frameworks converge on one conclusion: we are in the interregnum right now.
+You are not watching collapse.
+You are watching the space between eras — and what gets built during this period determines the trajectory for generations.
+What you build next is not a side project.
+It is an institutional choice.

 In 1347, a merchant ship docked in Messina carrying rats, silk, and the bacterium Yersinia pestis.
 Within five years, a third of Europe was dead.
 Within fifty, the feudal labor monopoly had collapsed — surviving peasants could demand wages, move freely, choose employers.
 The printing press arrived a century later into a continent already reorganized by plague.
 We tell this story as tragedy.
 It was also a phase transition.

-Every major civilizational transition in recorded history follows five phases:
+Every major civilizational transition in recorded history follows five phases.
+And you are living in phase three.

 1. A new coordination technology appears — something that lets humans organize at a previously impossible scale